savannahestridge/unaccompanied_tableau_analysis/README.md

 This stacked bar plot illustrates the annual percentage distribution of unaccompanied minors by gender from 2015 through mid-2023.
 Each bar represents 100 percent of arrivals for a given year, segmented into two categories: male and female.
 <br>

-**Gender Distribution of Unaccompanied Minors by Fiscal Year (FY2012–FY2024)**
+**Table 6: Gender Distribution of Unaccompanied Minors by Fiscal Year (FY2012–FY2024)**

 <div align="center">
   <img width="813" alt="Gender" src="https://github.com/user-attachments/assets/e44e0940-11ee-4378-ab1c-e3a17c6da3b8" />
 </div>

-The table presents the proportion of unaccompanied minors by gender for each fiscal year from 2012 through 2024.
+Table 5 presents the proportion of unaccompanied minors by gender for each fiscal year from FY2012 through FY2024.
 Males consistently represented the majority of arrivals across all years, although their proportion declined over time.
 In FY2012, males accounted for **77%** of arrivals, compared to **23%** for females.
-By FY2024, the proportion of male arrivals had decreased to **61%**, while the proportion of female arrivals increased to **38%**.
+By FY2024, the proportion of male arrivals had decreased to **61%**, while the proportion of female arrivals increased to **38%**.[^2]

 The most substantial shifts occurred between FY2012 and FY2014, when the proportion of males declined from **77%** to **66%**, and the proportion of females correspondingly rose from **23%** to **34%**.
 From FY2015 onward, the gender distribution remained relatively stable, with only gradual changes.
-Notably, between FY2022 and FY2024, the percentage of females increased from **36%** to **38%**, suggesting a slight upward trend in the share of female minors among recent arrivals.
+Notably, between FY2022 and FY2024, the percentage of females increased from **36%** to **38%**, suggesting a slight upward trend in the share of female minors among recent arrivals.[^2]

 **Key Takeaway:**

-Between FY2012 and FY2024, the proportion of male unaccompanied minors declined from **77%** to **61%**, while the proportion of females rose from **23%** to **38%**, indicating a gradual shift toward gender balance.
+Between FY2012 and FY2024, the gender gap among unaccompanied minors narrowed, reflecting a gradual but sustained increase in the proportion of female arrivals.

 ---------------------------